Ahituv-lab/Asymmetron/venv/Manuscript/Transcription_Factors/README.txt

 # Analysis

-Step 1: Extraction of transcription factor binding sites for the JASPAR non-redundant motif list -The background file was generated using the coomand: fasta-get-markov hg38.fa
+Step 1: Extraction of transcription factor binding sites for the JASPAR non-redundant motif list -The background file was generated using the command: fasta-get-markov hg38.fa

 -Motif extraction was performed with FIMO using the script fimo_motifs.py which is provided in this directory.